tapis-project/camera-traps/README.md

 Camera-traps uses a [TOML](https://toml.io/en/) file to configure the internal and external plugins it loads.
 Internal plugins are registered with the event-engine by simply specfying their names since their runtime characteristics are compiled into the application.
 External plugins, on the other hand, require more detailed information in order to be registered.
 Here is the example resources/traps.toml file content:

-\# This is the camera-traps application configuration file for versions 0.x.y of the application.
+\# This is the camera-traps application configuration file for versions 0.x.y of the application.<br>
-\# It assumes the use of containers and docker-compose as the deployment mechanism.
+\# It assumes the use of containers and docker-compose as the deployment mechanism.<br>

-title = "Camera-Traps Application Configuration v0.3.2"
+title = "Camera-Traps Application Configuration v0.3.2"<br>

-\# The event engine's publish and subscribe port used to create the event_engine::App instance. publish_port = 5559 subscribe_port = 5560
+\# The event engine's publish and subscribe port used to create the event_engine::App instance.<br>
+publish_port = 5559
+subscribe_port = 5560

-\# An absolute path to the image directory is required but a file name prefix is optional.
+\# An absolute path to the image directory is required but a file name prefix is optional.<br>
 \# If present the prefix is preprended to generated image file names.
-This is the directory
+This is the directory<br>
-\# into which the image_recv_plugin writes incoming images and the image_store_plugin may
+\# into which the image_recv_plugin writes incoming images and the image_store_plugin may<br>
-\# delete images or output the scores for images. images_output_dir = "/root/camera-traps/images"
+\# delete images or output the scores for images.<br>
+images_output_dir = "/root/camera-traps/images"<br>
 \# image_file_prefix = ""

 \# The container for both internal and external plugins.
 Internal plugins are written in rust